Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 ### 2024-01-06 - Brief description
 We planned out how to structure turns in the game.
 I added a function to count the number of cards in a deck, and started working on a function to save the game.

+For hw (a few hours of 01-07 before class) I worked on saveGame and loadGame.
+Save game seems to work fully, loadGame loads in the cards and successfully loads one of the decks, but has a bus error when I try loading the other one (with the exact same code).
+I also moved the random seed to main to improve shuffling.
+I also modified addAtEnd, printDeck, printNice, deckSize to handle malloc'd but still empty decks.